 Make sure to stir almost constantly so your chocolate is perfectly melted into the cream and milk.

-A Little More Creamy Cocktail Inspiration:
+Help Yourself to a Little More Creamy Cocktail Inspiration:

 - 1½ cups unmelted chocolate

 - ½ 14oz. can of condensed milk – or a little less if your chocolate is very sweet

 - 1 tsp. chilli pepper – and a little for garnish